mytkymt/mytkymt/content/authors/admin/_index.md

 - Visitors
 ---

-Yamato Miyatake is a software engineer at Bosch Japan, Cross-domain computing solutions.
+Yamato Miyatake is a software engineer at [Bosch Japan](https://www.bosch.com/) , Cross-domain computing solutions.
 He has an experience in sensor development for driver assistance/automated driving.
 This consists of radar and camera perception development.

 His research experience includes visuo-haptic interface and 3D food printing.
-He developed a projection-based visuo-haptic interface and a data embedding system inside food using a 3D food printer at Sato laboratory at Osaka University.
+He developed a projection-based visuo-haptic interface and a data embedding system inside food using a 3D food printer at [Sato laboratory]() at Osaka University.